Consolidated Edison (NYSE:ED) Releases FY 2021 Earnings Guidance

-Consolidated Edison (NYSE:ED) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided earnings per share guidance of 4.150-4.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.250.
+Consolidated Edison (NYSE:ED) updated its FY 2021 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of 4.150-4.350 for the period, compared to the Thomson Reuters consensus estimate of $4.250.
 The company issued revenue guidance of -.

 Consolidated Edison, Inc, through its subsidiaries, engages in the regulated electric, gas, and steam delivery businesses in the United States.
 The company offers electric services to approximately 3.5 million customers in New York City and Westchester County; gas to approximately 1.1 million customers in Manhattan, the Bronx, parts of Queens, and Westchester County; and steam to approximately 1,576 customers in parts of Manhattan.